reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/agents/c8y_agents_delete.md

 ```
 $ c8y agents delete --id 12345
 Get agent by id

+$ c8y agents delete --id agent01
+Get agent by name

+$ c8y agents delete --id 12345 --withDeviceUser
+Delete agent and related device user/credentials

 ```

 ### Options

 ```
+      --cascade                 Remove all child devices and child assets will be deleted recursively.
+By default, the delete operation is propagated to the subgroups only if the deleted object is a group
   -h, --help                    help for delete
       --id strings              Agent ID (required) (accepts pipeline)
       --processingMode string   Cumulocity processing mode
+      --withDeviceUser          Delete associated device owner
 ```

 ### Options inherited from parent commands